codinguser/gnucash-android/README.md

 ### With Gradle

+This project requires the [Android SDK](http://developer.android.com/sdk/index.html) to be installed in your development environment.
+In addition you'll need to set the `ANDROID_HOME` environment variable to the location of your SDK.
+For example:

+    export ANDROID_HOME=/home/<user>/tools/android-sdk

+After satisfying those requirements, the build is pretty simple:

-Run `gradlew build installDebug` from the within the project folder.
+* Run `gradlew build installDebug` from the within the project folder.
 It will build the project for you and install it to the connected Android device or running emulator.

+You might find that your device doesn't let you install your build if you already have the version from the Android Market installed.
+This is standard Android security as it it won't let you directly replace an app that's been signed with a different key.
+Manually uninstall GnuCash from your device and you will then be able to install your own built version.

 ### With Android Studio
 The easiest way to build is to install [Android Studio](https://developer.android.com/sdk/index.html) v1.+